-Many insurers offer discounts when you place two or more cars under one insurance policy.
-As well as saving you money, this could also save time and stress by having just one renewal date a year.
+Several car insurance providers offer discounts when you place two or more cars under one insurance policy.
+As well as saving you money, this could also save time and stress as you will only have one renewal date a year.

-With Admiral’s multi car policy, available through uSwitch, you can start your policy with one car but benefit from a multi car discount straight away.
+In most cases you can start your policy with one car but benefit from a multi -car discount straight away.
 Simply state the second car’s policy renewal date and it will automatically be brought on to the multi car policy when ready (just remember to tell the current insurer you don’t wish to renew your existing policy).

 Like with any insurance policy, one size does not fit all.
 While multi car insurance policies can offer significant discounts, it’s not always cheaper than insuring the cars separately with different providers.

-For example, a 50-year-old woman with 30 years' driving experience and a squeaky clean licence is in a prime position for one of the cheapest insurance policies available.
-Her 18-year-old daughter on the other hand, recently unleashed onto the roads, will be considered a far higher risk for the insurer, consequently dragging up the overall cost.
+For example, a 50-year-old woman with 30 years' driving experience and a clean licence is likely to qualify for a competitively priced insurance policy.
+However, her 18-year-old daughter will be considered a far higher risk for the insurer, consequently increasing the overall cost.
 Read our guide on getting cheap insurance for young drivers if this applies to you.

 Despite this, many households with more than one car will find they can make significant savings with a multi car insurance policy.
-It’s best to check on a price comparison website like uSwitch for standard quotes for each car as well as getting a multi car quote.
+It’s best to check on a price comparison website like Uswitch for standard quotes for each car as well as getting a multi car insurance quote.

 As always, it’s crucial that you consider all options and scan the small print before signing up to a policy.

-You might not always save money with a multi car insurance policy, especially if one driver could get a better deal from a specialist provider.
-This may be the case if one of the policyholders is a young or inexperienced driver, their car has modifications or they have a history of claims or driving offences.
+Be aware you might not always save money with a multicar insurance policy, especially if one driver could get a better deal from a specialist provider.
+This may be the case if one of the policyholders is a young or inexperienced driver, their car has modifications, or they have a history of claims or driving offences.